GiannisFikioris/GiannisFikioris.github.io/index.md

 ### Work Experience

-- **July '19 to August '20** - Working as a Research Associate in the [Complex Event Recognition Group](http://cer.iit.demokritos.gr/) of [NCSR "Demokritos"](http://www.demokritos.gr/).
-More specifically, I am working on an algorithm that compresses the route of a ship, to make a simpler trajectory with less points.
+- **July '19 to August '20** - Worked as a Research Associate in the [Complex Event Recognition Group](http://cer.iit.demokritos.gr/) of [NCSR "Demokritos"](http://www.demokritos.gr/).
+More specifically, worked on an algorithm that compresses the route of a ship, to make a simpler trajectory with less points.
 This allows a complex event recognition engine ([RTEC](http://cer.iit.demokritos.gr/RTEC/)) to identify various events more quickly and accurate.

 ---